Table of Contents

 The pocket WiFi is a great option if your mobile phone is locked and you want to stay connected.
 Click here to arrange a SIM card if your phone is unlocked.

-There’s more to do in Taipei in a day besides eat.
-Click here to find an awesome Taipei tour or try one of these tours:
+You’ll want to explore Taipei between bubble teas.
+Click here to find a Taipei tour or try one of these food tours:

 Buy a Taiwan Travel Guide